Plofland/react-personal-portfolio/README.md

 - [ ] Change the default favicon
 - [ ] Update to new color palette based on gif in intro component
 - [ ] get a new domain name such as "peter-lofland"
-- [ ] (STRETCH) each section gets animated in as user scrolls
+- [ ] (STRETCH) each section gets animated in as user scrolls (see figma design)

 ##Styling

 - [x] get SASS styling files connected and running
+- [ ] get the color palette in one location, exporting it out to all the SCSS files to be used

 ## Navbar
 - [x] make the navbar background transparent
 - [x] make the navbar background blur
-- [ ] restructure app.js so that the navbar sits on top of all the content
+- [x] restructure app.js so that the navbar sits on top of all the content
 - [ ] (STRETCH) Scroll indicator under the navbar that shows the progress of the scroll through the site [W3: How to scroll indicator](https://www.w3schools.com/howto/howto_js_scroll_indicator.asp)

 ## Intro